SfB-Oure FA: Rebirth, merger and return to third tier (2017–present)

-Svendborg fB quickly gained sportive foothold in the Series 1 and gained promotion to the fifth-tier Funen Series on 27 May 2018.
-Ahead of the 2018–19 season, an elite structure was established between Svendborg fB and Oure FA, the football department of Skolerne i Oure which is the largest boarding school environment in Denmark.
-The new club, named SfB-Oure FA took over the licence of Oure FA and was therefore placed in the Denmark Series, the fourth tier of Danish football.
-They reached promotion to the Danish 2nd Division, the third tier, on 20 June 2020 after a 3–2 win over Otterup B&IK.
+Svendborg fB re-established its senior side in 2017–18, won promotion from Series 1, and secured a place in the fifth-tier Funen Series on 27 May 2018.

+Ahead of the 2018–19 season, the club created an elite setup with Oure FA, the football department of Skolerne i Oure (a Danish boarding-school complex).
+The new joint first team, SfB–Oure FA, assumed Oure FA's licence and entered the Denmark Series (fourth tier).
+On 20 June 2020. the side won promotion to the Danish 2nd Division (third tier) with a 3–2 victory over Otterup B&IK.